 multiple pixels (e.g., 1 pt contains 2 x 2 pixels on a regular retina display).

 When you are designing for modern iOS devices, you should think in points, but design in pixels.
-To make your app look good on every screen, you should prepare design assets in 3 different resolutions (1x, 2x and 3x).
+To make your app look good on every screen, you should prepare design assets in 3 different resolutions (1x, 2x, and 3x).
+Be sure to choose an app design software that includes the latest iOS templates to choose from.
+That will ensure this process goes much faster.

 If possible, use single, system typeface